jbutko/ExpressJS-Socket.IO-AngularJS-Boilerplate/README.md

 # ExpressJS, Socket.IO & AngularJS Boilerplate

-Do not waste your valuable time with every new project by configuring app and folder structure - use *ExpressJS, Socket.IO & AngularJS Boilerplate* and start working straight on what really matters.
+Do not waste your valuable time whne you are starting with new project by configuring app and folder structure - use *ExpressJS, Socket.IO & AngularJS Boilerplate* and start working straight on what really matters.

 ***